Environmental impact of pig farming: Australia

 Australia is home to one of the largest pork industries in the world with farms across Australia collectively containing over 300,000 pigs but there are high levels of water pollution.
+While clean drinking water is essential to the growth and development of pigs, high levels of hard minerals and water-borne pathogens have been found in many of Australia's pig farms.
+Poor water management poses a threat to the well-being and performance of pig production.

 China

 Pork is the most popular meat in China.
 Intensive pig farming leads to smog and water pollution in some Chinese regions.
 According to the Chinese Ministry of Agriculture, livestock farming is the leading cause of water pollution in the country.

+In Hong Kong, a study was done on farmers to identify key barriers and challenges associated with pig farming in that area.
+The farmers revealed that the biggest obstacle for improvement of pig husbandry practices was impeded by outdated government regulations.

 France

 Swine farm manure leads to toxic algal blooms in the French region of Brittany.
+Industrial pig farming has become a common practice for producing pork in the country of France.
+However, the local community of consumers has become skeptical of intensive industrial pig production.
+Safety factors, quality of meat and impacts on the environment are all reasons for the decrease of pig farming production throughout France.
+Organic methods for raising swine has enticed 23% of producers and majority of the consumers support this.

 Netherlands

 The Netherlands has one of the densest livestock sectors in the world.
 In 2019, a Dutch court halted the expansion of pig and other farms to prevent nitrogen pollution, which had led to algal blooms, smog, and soil acidification.

 United States

 The United States Environmental Protection Agency (EPA) calls intensive farms above a certain threshold concentrated animal feeding operations (CAFOs).

 In the 1970s, a series of laws, known as "Murphy's Laws", were passed in North Carolina to eliminate the sales tax on hog farm equipment and to prevent authorities from using authority to prevent and address odor issues.
-After the passage of Murphy’s Laws and other similar bills, there was a rapid increase in industry in North Carolina, where the population of swine was estimated around 9-10 million.
+After the passage of Murphy's Laws and other similar bills, there was a rapid increase in industry in North Carolina, where the population of swine was estimated around 9-10 million.
 Each of those hogs produces eight times the feces as a human, causing a crucial need for regulation and maintenance for that waste.